 Over the past year, a group of nearly 25 research libraries came together to create the new entity called the South Asia Open Archives (SAOA) — affiliated with the South Asia Materials Project (SAMP).
-The effort will establish a cooperative network among libraries from the US and across the Subcontinent, dedicated to creating a freely accessible, open-access, and curated collection of historical research materials on South Asia.
+The effort will establish a cooperative network among libraries from around the world, dedicated to creating a freely accessible, open-access, and curated collection of historical research materials on South Asia.

 Historical research materials in English and other South Asian languages are being digitized and prepared by SAOA for online public access.
 This material includes, for example: